Navy Medical Corps Officers Assignment

 GMOs are assigned to surface ships and land-based surface squadron staffs, Navy Seabee battalions and Marine Corps units.
 Very few GMOs are assigned to hospitals or their branch clinics in the US and overseas; these individuals have generally completed an initial 2 year operational tour in direct support of the operating forces.
 GMO assignments are for a minimum of 2 years, requests to extend in current billet past 2 years will be considered.
 Obligated service is repaid on a 1-year for 1-year basis while serving as a GMO.

-Please contact your detailer in order to provide updated information.
+Please contact your detailer in order to provide him/her with your preferences for duty assignments.

 Graduate Medical Education